 Relax in The Wells Hotel Pub or dine in the Pooley Street Café.
 Then, settle back in time in front of the fireplace.
 Sink into a cozy chair beside a roaring fire.
 Browse our little library or join with friends to play board games.
 Let our display of 1930s photos take you back in time to the opening of The Wells Hotel.

 From the foyer of The Wells Hotel, a wood staircase, reflecting solid 1930s construction, leads to 13 cozy guest rooms on the second floor.
 A number of different room sizes and set-ups are available.
 Extensive renovations have provided every room with a bath and many other improvements.
-Original fir flooring throughout leads to a beautiful and relaxing rooftop patio with a splendid view of the surrounding mountains.
+Original fir flooring throughout leads to a roof top hot tub (closed due to COVID) with a splendid view of the surrounding mountains.
 Heavenly!